dotnet/docs/docs/framework/data/wcf/using-a-data-service-in-a-client-application-wcf-data-services.md

  You can use the **Add Service Reference** dialog in Visual Studio to add a reference to a data service.
 This tool requests the service metadata from a referenced data service and generates the <xref:System.Data.Services.Client.DataServiceContext> that represents a data service, as well as generates the client data service classes that represent entities.
 For more information, see [Generating the Data Service Client Library](generating-the-data-service-client-library-wcf-data-services.md).

  There are programming libraries available that you can use to consume an OData feed in other kinds of client applications.
-For more information on OData SDK, see the Sample Code  section of the [OData: Ecosystem](https://www.odata.org/ecosystem/).
+For more information on OData SDK, see [OData SDK - Sample Code](https://www.odata.org/ecosystem/#sdk).

 ## See also